yaaen/SideScroller/README.md

 # SideScroller

-Don't mess with the Frame and the Panel classes for now.
-I've done a lot of research online and see that we have to use a CardLayout.
-I'm working on figuring out to get that to work with our program.
+I've got the CardLAyout to work, i'm just going to configure it with our variables and i'll add it on here soon

 Frame:
 will be 1600pixels by 1000pixels and each map